sonicsleuth/fixed_width_data_parser_to_excel/README.md

-# Fixed Width Parser to Excel
+# Fixed Width Data Parser to Excel

-This Python program reads a fixed-width text file and creates an Excel spreadsheet.
+This Python program reads a fixed-width data text file and creates an Excel spreadsheet.

 User Story: I have a text file that has rows of undelmitied (fixed-width) data.
 I need to create an Excel spreadsheet.